jaepass/commercejs-react-functional/README.md

 the constructor will allow you to store data on the component's instance when it's created.
 You'll initialize `products` as an empty array in your app to be able to store the product data later on.

-Now, let's get to making your first Commerce.js request!
+You can now make your first Commerce.js request!
 Create a function called `fetchProducts()` in the component and make a request to the products endpoint using the Commerce.js method `commerce.products.list()`.

 ```jsx